 Some doctors share and access information through a health information exchange organization (HIE).
 An HIE allows medical professionals who use different EHR and IT systems to send and receive patient information.

-What types of exchanges are there?
+What types of health information exchanges are there?

 - State-wide HIEs – run by the governments of their respective states.